Top Songs About Peace And Love To Inspire Hope, Harmony And Unity

 Album: Grand National (2007) | Genre: Rock

 I only knew a little about this Australian rock band before I came across this song.
-Off many peace songs I have heard, this has always come out as one of the most relaxed and unpretentious.
-The song talks about regular people who have no option but to deal with the after-effects of war.
+Off all the peace songs that I have listened to, this has always come off as one of the most relaxed, unpretentious ones.

-21. I Wish You Peace by The Eagles
+22. I Wish You Peace by The Eagles

 Album: One of These Nights (1975) | Genre: Rock